 - Learn the difference between credit score and credit report.

-For more detailed information on how to handle your finances during a divorce, read this article by FTAdvisor.
-Look for a divorce lawyer that is aware of the types of consumer protection issues that divorce clients face.
+For more detailed information on how to handle your finances during a divorce, consult with a family law attorney that is aware of the types of consumer protection issues that divorce clients face.